 Among the student loan borrowers impacted by the extended pause on repayment are individuals who defaulted on loans in the Family Federal Education Loan (FFEL) Program.

-This move is expected to impact over 1 million borrowers and protect 800,000 people from having their federal tax refunds seized due to their defaulted student loans.
+Defaulted FFEL Program loans were added to the list of paused student loans in March 2021, with relief backdated to March 13, 2020.
+The move was estimated to impact more than 1 million borrowers and protect 800,000 people from having their federal tax refunds seized due to their defaulted student loans.

 Federal student loan interest charges and collections activities have been stalled since March 2020 in response to COVID-19.
-However, until now, these relief measures applied only to federally held student loans — not private student loans or loans held by guaranty agencies.
-With this new announcement, FFEL borrowers in default will benefit from the interest and collections pause for the first time.
+However, until March 2021, these relief measures applied only to federally held student loans — not private student loans or loans held by guaranty agencies.
+The announcement in March 2021 was the first time borrowers with defaulted FFEL loans were protected.